quhaichao/SpaCon/README.md

 ## Raw data
  The raw data used in this study can be accessed as follows: MERFISH dataset of mouse brain is available at https://alleninstitute.github.io/abc_atlas_access/descriptions/Zhuang_dataset.html.
 Slide-seq dataset of mouse brain is available at https://www.braincelldata.org/.
 Stereo-seq dataset of mouse brain is available at https://doi.org/10.12412/BSDC.1699433096.20001.
 Allen structural connectivity data is available at https://connectivity.brain-map.org.
 MERFISH cell segmentation and decoded results of mouse brain data is available at https://download.brainimagelibrary.org/29/3c/293cc39ceea87f6d/processed_data/.

- Our processed data can be found in the tutorial above
+ Our processed data can be found in the tutorial above.